jfasch/openheating/doc/dependencies.rst

 GPIO interface.

 The "integer based" sysfs interface has been deprecated a while ago (Linux 4.8).
-It would be suffucient for our purposes - plain set/get -, but it is on the way out.
+It would be sufficient for our purposes - plain set/get -, but it is on the way out.

 `libgpiod